Hey, what’s up guys, in this Guide, I’m gonna be telling you about the best Sony lens for night photography.

-I do still find myself doing a lot of running gun photography and videography in the outdoors, and this is still by far my go-to lens when you’re on a hike.
+I do still find myself doing a lot of running gun photography and videography outdoors, and this is still by far my go-to lens when you’re on a hike.

-The 16 to 35 is a fantastic focal length, the 16 super-wide for great landscape shots.
+The 16 to 35 is a fantastic focal length, and the 16 is super-wide for great landscape shots.

 F 2.8, for me, is plenty of apertures to get great bokeh and drop off if you want to isolate them against the background, and more so if you’re shooting with something like a seminar.

-For where you have 42 or more megapixels to play with, that 35 millimeters on the top and actually can be cropped into a close to 60 or 70 millimeters, and you’ll still have enough resolution leftover for a magazine placement, especially on the internet.
+For where you have 42 or more megapixels to play with, that 35 millimeters on the top and actually can be cropped into close to 60 or 70 millimeters, and you’ll still have enough resolution left over for a magazine placement, especially on the internet.